ajaythecoder21/CollegeAcceptanceAnalyzer/README.md

 # CollegeAcceptanceAnalyzer

 The College Acceptance Analyzer is a Data Analytics and Visualizer for Entrance Requirements of various Medical Schools in the US.

+Tools Used:
+Python & Selenium (Data Collection)

+ETL: PySpark

+Visualization/Dashboard:  Planning to use Tableau
 References:

 PySpark: